techincal-cedt/CEDT-Website/docs/tutorial-devs/contribute.md

 sidebar_position: 3
 ---

-# Contribute to CDET Website
+# Contribute to CEDT Website

 Welcome to the CEDT Website repository!
 We appreciate your interest in contributing to our project.
 Whether you're fixing a bug, adding a new feature, or improving documentation, your contributions are highly valued.

 ## Getting Started

-To get started with contributing to the CDET Website, you'll need to go through the following steps.
+To get started with contributing to the CEDT Website, you'll need to go through the following steps.

 ### Prerequisites